 Chicken, Chicken Broth, Chicken Liver, Pork Broth, Natural Flavors

-We feed the above to our kittens and generally start eating it around 4 weeks old without any coaxing.
+We feed the above dry and canned foods to our kittens and generally they start eating it around 6-7 weeks old without any coaxing.

 I hope you have found this information helpful.
 I have had cats my entire life; I have spent countless hours researching these wonderful creatures and their nutritional requirements and needs.
 I wish someone would have posted this information for me when I first started out because the true winners in all of this are the cats and kittens!